Tuesday, January 13, 2026

 But that was just the kind of prison J Paul walked right through,

-To pay, with other people’s money, for the precision of Fortuna
+To pay, with other people’s money, for the precision of Fortuna to

-To bless and curse him, may he learn to be worthy.
+Bless and curse him, may he learn to be worthy.

-Of course there was a payphone,
+Of course there was

-By the restroom, a magnificent Roman bath.
+A payphone, by the restroom, a magnificent Roman bath.

-He reveled in the tales of his miserliness,
+He reveled in the tales of his miserliness, it saved him the trouble

-Addressed to the richest man in the world claiming coin
+Addressed to the richest man in the world

-In the name of Pathos, that higher vapour that Sir J Paul quaffed,
+Claiming coin in the name of Pathos, that higher vapour

-And their victimization was his vindication
+Sir J Paul quaffed, and their victimization was his vindication

 Because everyone made their choice.

-He made his, of course,
+He made his too, of course,

 To not give in to the apple of temptation, the curse of compassion.